 This is an Insight article, written by a selected partner as part of GIR's co-published content.
 Read more on Insight

-The past decade has seen sanctions move up the risk agenda, becoming one of the most significant risks for any business operating across multiple jurisdictions.
-Once only a real concern for regulated financial institutions, the proliferation of enforcement action, by the Office of Foreign Assets Control (OFAC) in particular, has forced all businesses, irrespective of the sectors in which they operate, to consider the adequacy of their sanctions compliance programmes.
-Add to this the pressure being brought to bear by those companies’ own business partners to outline the mitigating steps they take to ensure downstream sanctions compliance, and never has ensuring that an effective sanctions compliance programme is implemented been more important.
+The past decade has seen sanctions move up the risk agenda, becoming one of the most significant risks for businesses operating across multiple jurisdictions.
+This has been emphasised throughout 2022 and 2023 by the expansive and complex sanctions imposed against Russia, which saw businesses across all sectors evaluating sanctions risk and compliance.
+Once only a real concern for regulated financial institutions, the proliferation of enforcement action against unregulated business outside of the financial services sector has forced all businesses, irrespective of the sectors in which they operate, to consider the adequacy of their sanctions compliance programmes.
+In addition, companies face pressure from their own business partners to ensure and demonstrate sanctions compliance downstream, particularly within supply chains.
+As a result of this scrutiny, never has an effective sanctions programme been more important.
 This chapter considers the key areas of focus that businesses and their teams should consider when developing sanctions compliance programmes.

 Proportionate and risk-based programmes

 Sanctions compliance programmes should be risk-based and proportionate.
-What is applicable for one organisation will not be appropriate for another and enforcement agencies have noted that an adequate compliance programme will very much depend upon factors unique to each organisation (including their products, customers and nature of their business).
-All regulators and enforcement agencies appear to be aligned on this concept.
+What is applicable for one organisation will not be appropriate for another, and enforcement agencies have noted that an adequate compliance programme will very much depend upon factors unique to each organisation (including their products, customers, geographical exposures and nature of their business).

 Prevention is key in terms of sanctions compliance.
 Regulators across the world take a dim view of those institutions that fail to identify risks and seek to implement preventative measures to mitigate those risks.
 In this regard, sanctions compliance is no different from other financial crime compliance.
 However, sanctions compliance has a number of unique and specific challenges, including the constantly evolving regimes (sometimes daily) and the difficult position conflicting global regimes can create for global institutions.
 Being aware of the challenges that sanctions compliance poses, staying on top of worldwide developments and anticipating future changes are all key issues when identifying the preventative measures that should be put in place and to ensure that they continue to operate in an effective manner.

-Introducing preventative measures is essential in ensuring that an organisation is complying with international sanctions.
 The development of policies and procedures, customer screening systems, the provision of training, due diligence, transaction monitoring and transaction screening are all key preventative measures that organisations should consider putting in place.
-There is no one-size-fits-all when it comes to sanctions compliance and at the heart of all compliance programmes should be a risk assessment.
-Understanding the sanctions risk posed by your business and its third parties is the best place to start when developing an effective sanctions compliance framework.
+As there is no one-size-fits-all when it comes to sanctions compliance, a risk assessment should be at the heart of all sanctions compliance programmes.

-Many OFAC civil settlements have resulted from voluntary self-disclosures of apparent violations in which the above-mentioned preventative measures were not taken or were inadequate.
-Understanding where others have failed is a key component of determining whether your own sanctions compliance programme will be effective.
+- utilise learnings from the root causes of apparent violations within publicised enforcement actions to identify and strengthen preventative measures.
+Understanding where others have failed is a key component of determining whether your own sanctions compliance programme will be effective; and

 What constitutes a good sanctions compliance programme?

-Sanctions is, quite rightly, a high compliance priority for many businesses and, in recent times, regulators and enforcement agencies have provided guidance on what to consider when assessing a sanctions compliance programme.
+Sanctions are, quite rightly, a high compliance priority for many businesses, and, in recent times, regulators and enforcement agencies have provided guidance on what to consider when assessing a sanctions compliance programme.
 Key guidance to note includes:

-- FAQs published by OFAC in respect of sanctions compliance;
+- FAQs published by the Office of Foreign Assets Control (OFAC) in respect of sanctions compliance;

 - ‘A Framework for OFAC Compliance Commitments’ (dated 2 May 2019);

-- Office of Financial Sanctions Implementations’ (OFSI) general guidance on financial sanctions (in particular Chapter 3 regarding compliance for businesses and financial institutions);
+- the Office of Financial Sanctions Implementation’s (OFSI) general guidance on financial sanctions;

-- Financial Conduct Authority’s (FCA) ‘Financial Crime Guide’; and
+- the Financial Conduct Authority’s (FCA) ‘Financial Crime Guide’; and

-Although these guidance documents differ in certain elements, they are broadly in agreement that the general core components of an effective sanctions compliance programme are:
+Sanctions authorities around the world broadly agree that the general core components of an effective sanctions compliance programme are: